adamralph/simple-targets-csx/README.md

 **This project has been replaced by [Bullseye](https://github.com/adamralph/bullseye).
-It is recommended to migrate your targets from simple-exec-csx to Bullseye.**
+It is recommended to migrate your targets from simple-targets-csx to Bullseye.**

 **This project is no longer maintained.
 If you would like to take it over, please raise an issue or contact the owners of the NuGet package via the NuGet gallery.**